gaelhuot/ga-python-template/README.md

 ---

-**Note:** This is a test development project for personal purposes but remains public on GitHub for educational and template purposes.
+**Note:** This is a test development project for personal purposes.